-A while back I requested some information regarding the reading of Apple II floppies by an PC.
-There was a hugh response both in solutions and requests for a summary of solutions.
+A while back I requested some information regarding the reading of Apple II floppies by an PC:

-ORI GI NAL POST:
+ORIGINAL POST:

 We have some old data from a small NMR spectrometer that was run from an Apple IIe.
 The same spectrometer is now run from a DOS machine and we'd like to be able to access the old data from the PC.